esl/MongooseIM/doc/tutorials/jingle.md

-# XMPP Audio and Video Tutorial
+# XMPP Audio and Video Basics

 ## Overview
 The XMPP standard does not natively support the transmission of audio or video data.
 Instead, XMPP is commonly used as a signaling layer to establish, manage, and terminate [RTP]-based audio and video sessions between clients.
 This functionality is defined by a collection of XMPP Extension Protocols (XEPs) collectively known as the [Jingle protocol].